 - We offer all the advantages of a relatively small law school with all of the resources of a comprehensive research university, including a medical school, graduate programs in a wide array of disciplines, and 13 different schools and colleges, from agricultural sciences and natural resources, to architecture, arts and sciences, business, education, engineering, human sciences, visual and performing arts, and mass communications;

 - We host symposia, institutes and guest presentations featuring jurists, professors, and lawyers from around the nation and around the world;

 - We enjoy a convenient location near the center of the country that combines West Texas friendliness with a “college town” atmosphere, lots of sunshine, a low cost of living and the absence of many big city hassles.

 - The LL.M. in United States Legal Studies program is completed over two semesters and begins in the fall of each year.
 Classes in the fall semester begin in mid-August and end in mid-December.
 Classes in the spring semester begin in early January and end in mid-May.
 Graduation ceremonies take place in May.

+Students complete 24 credit-hours.
+LL.M. students may enroll in most courses offered in the J.D. program.
 LL.M. students are required to enroll in two specific LL.M courses of three credit-hours each during the fall semester: